Ratchet & Clank (film)

-Ratchet & Clank is a 2016 computer-animated science fiction comedy film produced by Rainmaker Entertainment and distributed by Gramercy Pictures in the US, based on Insomniac Games' video game series of the same name.
-The film was directed by Kevin Munroe, co-directed by Jericca Cleland, and stars the voices of Paul Giamatti, John Goodman, Bella Thorne, Rosario Dawson, Vincent Tong, Andrew Cownden and Sylvester Stallone.
-James Arnold Taylor and David Kaye reprise their roles as the titular characters alongside Jim Ward and Armin Shimerman as their respective characters.
+Ratchet & Clank is a 2016 animated science fiction comedy film based on the Insomniac Games video game series, and directed by Kevin Munroe.
+James Arnold Taylor and David Kaye reprise their roles as the titular characters from the video games, alongside Jim Ward and Armin Shimerman as their respective characters.
+The film also stars the voices of Paul Giamatti, John Goodman, Bella Thorne, Rosario Dawson, and Sylvester Stallone.

-The film features an original story, loosely based on the 2002 video game, written by Munroe, Gerry Swallow, and former Insomniac senior writer T.J.
-Fixman, who began writing for the series with the Ratchet & Clank Future trilogy.
+The film features an original story, loosely based on the 2002 video game with additional elements from its follow-ups, written by Munroe, Gerry Swallow, and former Insomniac senior writer T.J.
+Fixman, who began writing for the series with the Ratchet & Clank Future saga.
 Alongside several cast members from the games, Insomniac contributed to the film's production with character development, screenplay, and animation assets.

-Released on April 29, 2016, the film received negative reviews and grossed $14 million worldwide on a $20 million budget.
-It was the first and only animated film from Gramercy Pictures; the label was shut down in 2016.
+Released in the United States on April 29, 2016, Ratchet & Clank received negative reviews and grossed $14 million worldwide on a $20 million budget.
+It is the final film by Gramercy Pictures as a label before it was discontinued the second time shortly thereafter.
+It also ended up being Gramercy's only animated film.